-MQSeries makes use of semaphores and shared memory.
-The default kernel configuration on UnixWare is not adequate.
+MQSeries makes use of semaphores, shared memory and file descriptors.
+The default kernel configuration on IRIX is not adequate.
 In particular, the default number of semaphores and shared memory segments defined in the kernel are not sufficient to support MQSeries.

 If you attempt to use MQSeries without increasing SEMMNI, the number of semaphores, the queue manager fails and produces a First Failure Support Technology (FFST) file.
-This file indicates the error "No space left on device' from semget" in Comment1.
+This file indicates the error ""No space left on device' from semget" in Comment1.

-If the value of SHMMAX is too low, the error "Invalid argument' from shmget" will be received.

-If the value of shmseg is too low, the error "Too many open files' from shmat" will be received.
-The maximum number of shared segments per process (SHMSEG) defined in UnixWare is 15.
-This number must be increased.
-To modify the maximum value of SHMSEG, edit the value in /etc/conf/mtune.d/ipc and change 15 to at least 60.
+If the value of shmmax is too low, the error "'Invalid argument' from shmget" will be received.
+If the value of sshmseg is too low, the error "'Too many open files' from shmat" will be received..